Malaria control in Africa - Stan takes action

 Water is nasty stuff some of the time!
 One should decidedly drink beer only!
 It can carry Bilharzia, Schistosomiasis and E Coli bugs to name a few.

-One rule is never, never, never use chlorine or chlorine based products.
-The reason is, we as travelers take on water that has a lot more substances in it than the water does at home.
-If there is colour in the water that is from leaves, tree branches, etc; when this chlorine is added to the coloured/stained water it creates a by-product, which can cause cancer
+One rule is never, never, never use chlorine or chlorine-based products.
+The reason is, we as travelers take on the water that has a lot more substances in it than the water does at home.
+If there is color in the water that is from leaves, tree branches, etc; when this chlorine is added to the colored/stained water it creates a by-product, which can cause cancer!

 Other nasties